Introduction: NEX Project

 But what's an Arduino?

 First of all, I would like to introduce to those who don't know, the Arduino.
 So an Arduino is an open-source electronics platform based on easy-to-use hardware and software.
-Arduino boards are able to read inputs - light on a sensor, a finger on a button, or a Twitter message - and turn it into an output - activating a motor, turning on an LED, publishing something online.
+Arduino boards can read inputs - a light on a sensor, a finger on a button, or a Twitter message - and turn them into an output - activating a motor, turning on an LED, or publishing something online.
 You can tell your board what to do by sending a set of instructions to the microcontroller on the board.
-To do so you use the Arduino programming language (based on Wiring), and the Arduino Software (IDE), based on Processing.
+To do so, you use the Arduino programming language (based on Wiring), and the Arduino Software (IDE), based on Processing.
 The Arduino is so Fantastic and incredible, you can do a lot of cool things with it, and you can literally turn your dreams into reality with it, like I did making my robot, NEX.

 Step 1: Materials

 This is the majority of pieces that I've used to do my robot:

 - 2 Micro Servo SG90 Tower Pro 9g